 - Bring the mixture to a rolling boil but make sure it doesn’t boil over!
 The mixture will start to thicken (keep giving it a good stir).
 Grab your thermometer and check the temperature.
 You need to keep an eye on the temperature to make sure it doesn’t get too hot.

 - Once you reach 230ºF then you’ve reached the right temperature for a nice sauce - this happens quite quickly.

 - Take it off the heat and add the coconut cream, vanilla and salt.
-Whisk and pop back on the heat and bring back to the boil for about 5 minutes – take off the heat when you reach 220ºF and check the consistency
+Whisk and pop back on the heat and bring back to the boil for about 5 minutes – take off the heat when you reach 220ºF and check the consistency.

 - If it’s a bit thin keep it on the heat for a minute or two more.
-Pour the sauce into a contained to cool down and don’t touch the sauce as it’s blisteringly hot!
+Pour the sauce into a container to cool down and don’t touch the sauce as it’s blisteringly hot!

-- Whip the Coconut Cream into soft peaks
+- Whip the Coconut Cream into soft peaks.

-- Once the chocolate is melted, whisk in the Liquid Glucose, then take a large spoonful of the chocolate and gently mix with the whipped coconut cream, keep adding the chocolate a bit at a time and mix gently.
-You will end up with a great combination of dark chocolate and whipped cream
+- Once the chocolate is melted, whisk in the Liquid Glucose, then take a large spoonful of the chocolate and gently mix it with the whipped coconut cream, keep adding the chocolate a bit at a time and mix gently.
+You will end up with a great combination of dark chocolate and whipped cream.

 - When you are ready to serve run a knife around the edge of the springform pan to make sure the cake won't stick to the edge when you release the cake.
 Then put the rest of the caramel in a piping bag and pipe swirls, or lines on top.
 If you don't have a piping bag either use a fork, or a sandwich bag with the end snipped off.
 You don't want too much caramel on the top as you got a nice layer under the chocolate and too much would make the dessert too sweet - dust with sifted cocoa powder.